 In Winter you can rent the “bubble” an inflatable dome that shields you from the elements.
 You will need to shell out over $100 for a bottle of bubbly to be allowed in though but for a special treat, it’s not too bad.
 Price, in general, are at the wincing level. $26 cocktails which are fantastic is at the upper end of our tolerance …even with the bucket list location!

 Reservations are not essential but recommended if you don’t want to miss out.
-The Bar opens for NYear’sars Eve and you can See the Ball Drop from the Roof.
-The chances of a reservation are fairly slim though.
+The Bar opens for New Year’s Eve and you can see the Ball Drop from the Roof.
+The chances of a reservation are fairly slim though and expect to pay $$$$$’s for access to the private New Years Eve Party

 Bar 13 NYC